ikrima/gamedevguide/content/dev-notes/dev-notes/zig/zig-crash-course.md

 }
 ````

 Sentinel terminated slicing is provided which can be used to create a sentinel terminated slice with the syntax `x[n..m:t]`, where `t` is the terminator value.
-Doing this is an assertion from the programmer that the memory is terminated where it should be - getting this wrong is detectable illegal behaviour.
+Doing this is an assertion from the programmer that the memory is terminated where it should be - getting this wrong is detectable illegal behavior.

 ````zig
 test "sentinel terminated slicing" {